Ivory Coast Tours - Escorted Tours in Côte d'Ivoire

 The Akan in Côte d'Ivoire

 The Akan are the largest ethnic group in Côte d'Ivoire, making up about 28% of the population.
 They are also the largest ethnic group in Ghana, where they make up about 47% of the population.
-The Akan are believed to have migrated to West Africa from the Sudan region in the 11th century.
-They settled in the forest region of what is now Ghana and Côte d'Ivoire, and they quickly became one of the most powerful and influential ethnic groups in the region.
+Historians believe that the Akan migrated to West Africa from the Sudan region in the 11th century.
+They settled in the forest area of present-day Ghana and Côte d'Ivoire.
+They quickly became one of the region's most powerful ethnic groups.

 The Akan are divided into a number of subgroups, including the Ashanti, Bono, Baoulé, and Anyi.
-Each subgroup has its own distinct culture and traditions, but they all share a common language, Akan, which is a member of the Niger-Congo language family.
+Each subgroup has its own culture and traditions.
+But, they all share a common language, Akan, a member of the Niger-Congo family.

-They are known for their strong sense of community and their rich cultural heritage.
+People recognize them for their strong sense of community and their rich cultural heritage.
 They are also known for their entrepreneurial spirit and their hard work.
-The Akan have made significant contributions to the development of both Ghana and Côte d'Ivoire, and they continue to play an important role in the economic and social life of both countries.
+The Akan have made significant contributions to Ghana and Côte d'Ivoire.
+They still play a key role in both countries' economies and societies.

 TOP